• Skip to primary navigation

 Diced red peppers and chopped green onions in a measuring cup.

-The egg bites we find at Starbucks are called sous vide which sounds like something very complicated, but as you probably guessed it is French and translates to mean "under vacuum."
-It's pronounced "soo-veed," and although I took several years of French (many years ago), it wasn't until Starbucks first launched this item that I heard the term used so broadly.
+The egg bites we find at Starbucks are called sous vide, which sounds very complicated, but as you probably guessed, it is French and translates to mean "under vacuum."

 Egg bit ingredients in a bowl.